vic-ma/gsoc-2025/README.md

 ## Word suggestion algorithm improvements

 The goal of any crossword editor software is to make it as easy as possible to create a good crossword puzzle.
-To that end, all crossword editors provide a [*word suggestion list*](https://gitlab.gnome.org/jrb/crosswords/-/raw/master/data/images/edit-grid.png)---a list of words that fit the current slot.
+To that end, all crossword editors provide a [*word suggestion list*](https://gitlab.gnome.org/jrb/crosswords/-/raw/master/data/images/edit-grid.png)—a list of words that fit the current slot.
 This feature helps the user find words that fit the slots on their grid.

 In order to generate the word suggestion list, crossword editors use a *word suggestion algorithm*.
 The simplest example of a word suggestion algorithm considers two constraints:
 * The size of the current slot.
 * The letters in the current slot.

-So for example, if the current slot is `C A _ S`, then this basic word suggestion algorithm would return all four-letter words that start with *CA* and end in *S*---such as *CATS* or *CABS*, but not *COTS*.
+So for example, if the current slot is `C A _ S`, then this basic word suggestion algorithm would return all four-letter words that start with *CA* and end in *S*—such as *CATS* or *CABS*, but not *COTS*.

 ### The problem